Blendify/blender-manual/blender_docs/manual/animation/drivers/workflow_examples.rst

 Adding the function to the *Driver Namespace* allows it to be used from driver expressions.

-The *Driver Namespace* has a list of built-in functions for use in driver expressions, as well as constants such as pi and e.
+The *Driver Namespace* has a list of built-in functions for use in driver expressions, as well as constants such as π and e.
 These can be inspected via the Python Console::

    >>> bpy.app.driver_namespace[' <tab>